rameshsivva/NumberToWordConverterUtility/README.md

 # num2wordconverter
-NumberToWordConverter takes any number between 0 and 999,999,999 and gives the equivalent number in British English words.
+NumberToWordConverter is a java utility class which takes any number between 0 and 999,999,999 and gives the equivalent number in British English words.